consolesunleashed/sega-genesis-3-function-restore-helper-boards/README.md

-# Sega Genesis 3 Function Restore Adapter Boards
+# Sega Genesis 3 Function Restore Helper Boards

 Sega Genesis 3 function restore helper boards to make wiring easier and cleaner when restoring the removed functions from Sega Genesis 3 consoles.
 Especially useful for "VA1" revision which requires soldering between the cartridge port plastic and PCB.